-- Intrinsic protractor and retractor muscles are responsible for the protrusion and withdrawal of the chaetae bundles and their supporting acicula. - Besides these muscles, there are well developed acicular muscles that remain attached to the inner end of the acicula and inserted into the parapodial wall. - The parapodium in Neanthes is clearly quite versatile in its more in action. - The development of extrinsic and intrinsic musculature fore-shadow a type of movement in which, as in arthropods, a balanced system of antagonistic muscus operate upon a hydrostatic skeleton. - These properties of musculature and delaphora are so integrated that it enables.
-Nearthes to enjoy diverse habitats.
+- Intrinsic protractor and retractor muscles are responsible for the protrusion and withdrawal of the chaetae bundles and their supporting acicula. - Besides these muscles, there are well developed acicular muscles that remain attached to the inner end of the acicula and inserted into the parapodial wall. - The parapodium in Neanthes is clearly quite versatile in its mode of action - The development of extrinsic and intrinsic musculature fore-shadow a type of movement in which, as in arthropods, a balanced system of antagonistic muscles operate upon a hydrostatic skeleton. - These properties of musculature and parapodia are so integrated that it enables Neanthes to enjoy diverse habitats.